idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Strains.md

 ### Incremental Deformation Gradient

-The finite strain mechanics approach used in the MOOSE tensor_mechanics module is the incremental corotational form from [!cite](rashid1993incremental).
+The finite strain mechanics approach used in the MOOSE solid_mechanics module is the incremental corotational form from [!cite](rashid1993incremental).
 In this form, the generic time increment under consideration is such that $t \in [t_n, t_{n+1}]$.
 The configurations of the material element under consideration at $t = t_n$ and